-For example, in primary immunodeficiency, the B-cell deficiency is an X-linked disorder and is referred to as X- linked agammaglobulinemia (Bruton disease) (7).
+For example, in primary immunodeficiency, B-cell deficiency is an X-linked disorder.
+It is called X-linked agammaglobulinemia (Bruton disease) .

 Babies with X-linked agammaglobulinemia suffer from recurrent bacterial infections, including otitis media, bronchitis, septicemia, pneumonia, arthritis, and giardia lamblia, which causes intestinal malabsorption.

-By administering intravenous immune globulins such as Gammaplex, patients with X- linked agammaglobulinemia can be kept alive by replacing low levels of immunoglobulins.
+Administering intravenous immune globulins such as Gammaplex infusions can help patients with X-linked agammaglobulinemia.
+Gammaplex can keep them alive by replacing low levels of immunoglobulins.

-Another subcategory of primary humoral immunodeficiency are T-cell Immunodeficiencies, including Hyper-IgM syndrome, where immunoglobulin therapy is also recommended.
+Another subcategory of primary humoral immunodeficiency is T-cell Immunodeficiencies, including Hyper-IgM syndrome.
+Doctors recommend immunoglobulin therapy for this syndrome.

-Gammaplex is also indicated for congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.
+This treatment is also helpful for congenital agammaglobulinemia, Wiskott-Aldrich syndrome, and severe combined immunodeficiencies.

 Chronic Immune Thrombocytopenic Purpura (ITP)

-Immune thrombocytopenia purpura (ITP) is isolated thrombocytopenia (platelet count <100,000/microL) with normal white blood cells and normal hemoglobin.
-It occurs in the setting of a generalized purpuric rash as defined by the American Society of Hematology (8).
+Immune thrombocytopenic purpura (ITP) is isolated thrombocytopenia (platelet count <100,000/microL) with normal white blood cells and normal hemoglobin.
+It occurs in the setting of a generalized purpuric rash as defined by the American Society of Hematology .

 ITP is also known as idiopathic thrombocytopenic purpura or immune thrombocytopenic purpura.

 According to lab tests, the white blood count, hemoglobin concentration, red cell indices, and differential white blood cells are usually normal.
-The only abnormality seen is a platelet count less than 100,000/microL (9).
+The only abnormality before Gammaplex treatment is a platelet count of less than 100,000/microL .

 The etiology of ITP includes the development of autoantibodies against platelet membrane proteins, leading to thrombocytopenia and an elevated risk of bleeding.
 ITP is an autoantibody-mediated disorder, usually mediated by immunoglobulin G.

-The 2019 American Society of Hematology guidelines recommends the use of intravenous immunoglobulin (IVIG) for patients for whom corticosteroids are contraindicated or not preferred.
+The 2019 American Society of Hematology guidelines recommends using intravenous immunoglobulin (IVIG) for patients who cannot use corticosteroids.